Our vision at Danesfield is of being an inspiring school that develops happy, well-rounded children with a love for learning.

 Danesfield is in the unique position of having a higher than average percentage of pupils from Service families, primarily the Royal Air Force.
 Mrs Monks, our Service Children's Co-ordinator, works with families to assist with the transition both in and out of Danesfield and offers on-going support to both children and parents.
 She can be contacted at: email@example.com or via the school office.

 Mrs Dennis is Danesfield’s Pastoral Care Worker.
 She is an experienced primary teacher and works alongside children needing extra pastoral support whether this is on a long term basis or to support short term needs.
-She can be contacted at firstname.lastname@example.org or via the school office and is happy to discuss any concerns a parent may have regarding their child’s wellbeing.
+She can be contacted at firstname.lastname@example.org or via the school office and is happy to discuss any concerns a parent may have regarding their child’s wellbeing, especially in these challenging times.